Acetazolamide is a diuretic and carbonic anhydrase inhibitor medication that is used to treat several illnesses.

 Although acetazolamide does not cause prolongation of the QT interval; those with prolonged QT should use it cautiously and have their potassium levels monitored given the drug's ability to cause hypokalemia.

 Acetazolamide is known to interact with several classes of medications.
-If a patient is on amphetamines, they are likely to develop reduced clearance of the amphetamines.
-This is because acetazolamide increases the pH of urine.
+If a patient is on amphetamines, they are likely to develop reduced amphetamine clearance; this is because acetazolamide increases the pH of urine.
 In contrast, it increases the excretion of lithium, and hence the efficacy of lithium may be reduced.
 Acetazolamide also decreases the excretion of phenytoin, primidone, and quinidine.
 Patients on these medications may develop toxicity if they also use acetazolamide.

 Patients on salicylates can develop toxicity if they begin acetazolamide.
-As well, patients on sodium bicarbonate increase their risk of kidney stone formation if acetazolamide is used at the same time.
+As well, patients on sodium bicarbonate increase their risk of kidney stone formation if using acetazolamide at the same time.

 Any patients using anti-folates, including methotrexate and trimethoprim, should not use acetazolamide.
-As well, any patient on any other carbonic anhydrase inhibitor should avoid this medication as well.
-Patients with a previous history of developing a serious rash should avoid usage of acetazolamide as it can induce Stevens-Johnson syndrome.
+As well, any patient on any other carbonic anhydrase inhibitor should avoid this medication.
+Patients with a previous history of developing a serious rash should avoid the usage of acetazolamide as it can induce Stevens-Johnson syndrome.